shanmohan/toy-robot/README.md

-# Simulating Toy Robot - implementation using C Sharp
+# Toy Robot Simulator - Using C Sharp

 ## Instructions on how to run the code